gander-social/atproto/packages/api/OAUTH.md

 > [!CAUTION]
 >
-> Using Bluesky-hosted services for handle resolution (eg, the `bsky.social`
+> Using Bluesky-hosted services for handle resolution (eg, the `gndr.social`
 > endpoint) will leak both user IP addresses and handle identifier to Bluesky,
 > a third party.
 While Bluesky has a declared privacy policy, both developers
 > and users of applications need to be informed of and aware of the privacy